Limitations of Quantum Measurements and Operations of Scattering Type under the Energy Conservation Law: Fundumental error bound of scattering quantum measurements under energy conservation law

 Since $\left[b^2 (1 -4r^2) + \sigma(p_x)^2 \right] \geq 0$ holds, $G(r,\theta)$ takes the maximum value at $\theta = \frac{\pi}{2}$ and $\frac{3\pi}{2}$ for a fixed $ r$.
 Because $G\left(r,\frac{\pi}{2}\right) = G\left(r,\frac{3\pi}{2} \right) = \frac{4b^2 r^2}{b^2 + \sigma(p_x)^2}$, the maximum value of $G(r,\theta)$ is $\frac{b^2}{b^2 + \sigma(p_x)^2}$, which is attained at $(r,\theta) = \left(\frac{1}{2}, \frac{\pi}{2} \right) = \left(\frac{1}{2}, \frac{3\pi}{2} \right)$.
 The eigenstates of $\sigma_{y,S}$ correspond to this case.

 On the other hand, the coefficient of the left-hand side of Eq.~(\ref{eq:swap_fidelity_variance}), $ 1 + 2 (|c_{1,0}||c_{1,1}| + |c_{0,0}| |c_{0,1}|)$, takes the minimum value 1 when $S$'s state is the eigenstate of $\sigma_{y,S}$ and $D$'s state is $\ket{0}$.
 Hence, Eq.~(\ref{eq:swap_fidelity}) is derived.
 On the other hand, because $p_x$ is an unbounded operator, the CB distance is 0.
-However if the variance of $p_x$ on the initial state is finite, from Eq.~(\ref{eq:swap_fidelity}), we find that the implementation error occurs.
+However if the variance of $p_x$ on the initial state is finite, from Eq.~(\ref{eq:swap_fidelity}), we find that the implementation error occurs. \end{proof} Furthermore, we are able to extend the bound for the Hadamard gate under an additive conservation law in Ref. \cite{Ozawa-way} to that under the energy conservation law.
+For example, let us consider we would like to implement the Hadamard gate using the composite system $S$+$D$ where the Hamiltonian of the composite system is

-In this section, we proved the inequality Eq.~(\ref{eq:swap_fidelity}) between the gate fidelity of SWAP gate and the energy variance as an application of Eq.~(\ref{eq:way_energy}).
+where $s_{x,S}$ and $L_{x,D}$ are the $x$ component of the angular momentum of each system.
+When the interaction term satisfies Eq.~(\ref{eq:assump1}) , from Eq.~(\ref{eq:way_energy}) and similar calculations as in Ref. \cite{Ozawa-way}, we are able to show the following bound: